Deposits and Pre-Payments

 • Deposit Amount field shows the set amount

-• A status indicator shows "Deposit Paid" (green) or "Deposit Pending" (amber)
+• A status indicator card shows "Deposit Paid" (green with checkmark icon) or "Deposit Pending" (amber with clock icon) along with the amount

 When a customer is selected in Quick POS: